philos3284/CodeIgniter-HMVC/README.md

 # CodeIgniter-HMVC
-A boilerplate for Creating CodeIgniter HMVC projects quickly.
-This project is somewhat maintained but if you have problems, please refer to this link: https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc/
+A boilerplate for creating CodeIgniter HMVC projects quickly.
+This project is somewhat maintained by me but if you have any problems, please refer to this link: https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc/
-Currently works on the latest version of CodeIgniter 3.1.3.